oauthstuff/draft-ietf-oauth-security-topics/attacks-and-mitigations.md

 ## Insufficient Redirect URI Validation {#insufficient_uri_validation}

 Some authorization servers allow clients to register redirect URI patterns instead of complete redirect URIs.
-In those cases, the authorization server, at runtime, matches the actual redirect URI parameter value at the authorization endpoint against this pattern.
+The authorization servers then match the redirect URI parameter value at the authorization endpoint against the registered patterns at runtime.
+This approach allows clients to encode transaction state into additional redirect URI parameters or to register a single pattern for multiple redirect URIs.

-This approach allows clients to encode transaction state into additional redirect URI parameters or to register just a single pattern for multiple redirect URIs.
-As a downside, it turned out to be more complex to implement and error prone to manage than exact redirect URI matching.
-Several successful attacks, utilizing flaws in the pattern matching implementation or concrete configurations, have been observed in the wild.
+This approach turned out to be more complex to implement and more error prone to manage than exact redirect URI matching.
+Several successful attacks exploiting flaws in the pattern matching implementation or concrete configurations have been observed in the wild .
 Insufficient validation of the redirect URI effectively breaks client identification or authentication (depending on grant and client type) and allows the attacker to obtain an authorization code or access token, either

   * by directly sending the user agent to a URI under the attackers control, or
   * by exposing the OAuth credentials to an attacker by utilizing an open redirector at the client in conjunction with the way user agents handle URL fragments.

+These attacks are shown in detail in the following subsections.

 ### Redirect URI Validation Attacks on Authorization Code Grant {#insufficient_uri_validation_acg}

-For a public client using the grant type code, an attack would look as
+For a client using the grant type code, an attack may work as
 follows:

-Let's assume the redirect URL pattern `https://*.somesite.example/*` had been registered for the client "s6BhdRkqt3".
+Assume the redirect URL pattern `https://*.somesite.example/*` has been registered for the client with the client ID `s6BhdRkqt3`.
 This pattern allows redirect URIs pointing to any host residing in the domain somesite.example.
 So if an attacker manages to establish a host or subdomain in somesite.example he can impersonate the legitimate client.
 Assume the attacker sets up the host `evil.somesite.example`.

 The attack can then be conducted as follows:

-First, the attacker needs to trick the user into opening a tampered URL in his browser, which launches a page under the attacker's control, say `https://www.evil.example`.
-(See Attacker A1.)
+First, the attacker needs to trick the user into opening a tampered URL in his browser that launches a page under the attacker's control, say `https://www.evil.example` (see Attacker A1.)

-This URL initiates an authorization request with the client ID of a legitimate client to the authorization endpoint.
-This is the example authorization request (line breaks are for display purposes only):
+This URL initiates the following authorization request with the client ID of a legitimate client to the authorization endpoint (line breaks for display only):

     GET /authorize?response_type=code&client_id=s6BhdRkqt3&state=9ad67f13
          &redirect_uri=https%3A%2F%2Fevil.somesite.example%2Fcb HTTP/1.1
     Host: server.somesite.example

-Afterwards, the authorization server validates the redirect URI in order to identify the client.
-Since the pattern allows arbitrary host names in "somesite.example", the authorization request is processed under the legitimate client's identity.
-This includes the way the request for user consent is presented to the user.
-If auto-approval is allowed (which is not recommended for public clients according to [@!RFC6749]), the attack can be performed even easier.
+The authorization server validates the redirect URI and compares it to the registered redirect URL patterns for the client `s6BhdRkqt3`.
+Since the pattern allows arbitrary host names in "somesite.example", the authorization request is processed and presented to the user.

 If the user does not recognize the attack, the code is issued and immediately sent to the attacker's client.
+If an automatic approval of the authorization is enabled (which is not recommended for public clients according to [@!RFC6749]), the attack can be performed even without user interaction.

-Since the attacker impersonated a public client, it can exchange the code for tokens at the respective token endpoint.
+If the attacker impersonated a public client, the attacker can exchange the code for tokens at the respective token endpoint.

-Note: This attack will not work as easily for confidential clients, since the code exchange requires authentication with the legitimate client's secret.
-The attacker will need to impersonate or utilize the legitimate client to redeem the code (e.g., by performing an authorization code injection attack).
-This kind of injections is covered in (#code_injection).
+This attack will not work as easily for confidential clients, since the code exchange requires authentication with the legitimate client's secret.
+The attacker can, however, use the legitimate confidential client to redeem the code by performing an authorization code injection attack, see (#code_injection).

-### Redirect URI Validation Attacks on Implicit Grant
+### Redirect URI Validation Attacks on Implicit Grant {#redir_uri_open_redir}

 The attack described above works for the implicit grant as well.
 If the attacker is able to send the authorization response to a URI under